 Roadkill numbers in GB for the period 2001-04 were estimated to be 167,000-335,000 annually (Wembridge et al., 2016); more recent estimates of the time carcasses remain on the road (Moore, 2023) suggest the upper limit of this estimate.
-Rural populations are thought to have declined by up to 75% since this period, suggesting current annual roadkill numbers to be around 115,000, equivalent to an eighth (12.5%) of the estimated GB population.
+Rural populations are thought to have declined by around two-thirds since this period, suggesting current annual roadkill numbers to be around 110,000, which is around 10-15% of the total estimated GB population.
+Road casualties are likely to have their biggest impact on local populations that are small and isolated.

 There was a clear understanding among the workshop delegates that vehicle collisions are an important threat to tackle for hedgehogs, with increased urbanisation cited as one of the drivers and transition zones from higher to lower speed restrictions being found to be roadkill hotspots.
 Although it is unknown whether reduced vehicle speeds will result in significantly reduced rates of hedgehog roadkill, and that further research is needed, it was agreed that traffic calming measures should be implemented and monitored in areas with higher incidences of hedgehog roadkill, to better understand their effectiveness.